t0r0X/git-redate/README.md

   -v| --version   Show the version (v1.0.4) of git-redate -l| --limit N   Process commits in chunks/batches of size N, default=20.
 ```

+## Editor preferences

+1. If the environment variable `EDITOR` is set, this setting will be used.
+You can set it with `export EDITOR=vim` if you want to use `vim`.
+2. Without `EDITOR` the settings file `~/.git-redate-settings` is checked.
+If it does not exist, `git-redate` will ask you to specify and editor (`nano`, `vi` or `custom`) and write it to this file.

+The environment variable overrides the settings file anytime it is set.